gbv/ePuSta-Server/README.md

 # ePuSta-Server

-The ePuSta-Server provide AccessStatistics.
-Required is Logfile in epusta logformat.
+The ePuSta-Server are designed to provide usagestatistics of electronic publications.
+Required are logfiles in epusta logformat.
 The statistics curently only accessable by an OAS compatible API.
 More APIs and a Webinterface comming soon.

 ## Getting Started